 What does "Klaxics" mean?

 Klaxics (or Kalaxkeyat in Arabic) is a portmanteau between the two words “klaxon” and “classics”.
 It represents the main purpose of the project which is introducing classical arts to Egyptians who are surrounded everyday with noisy Klaxons and loud music and involving talented non-professionals in classical singing.

-- Introducing A Cappella and classical arts in a relatable context for Egyptians audience (songs they can understand and relate to).
+- Introducing A Cappella and classical arts in their mother tongue and a relatable context for Egyptians audience.

 - Fighting cultural elitism by introducing classical renditions of pop songs and involving talented non-professionals in classical singing.

 - Changing common perception on classical arts in Egypt (irrelevant to the culture, hard to perform, only for special audience...etc.)

-- Klaxics is the first and only Egyptian A Cappella group led by a female musician.
+- Klaxics is the first and only Egyptian A Cappella ensemble led by a female musician.

 - Dalia arranges and writes the music notations for different voices in A Cappella, trains the vocalists and sings as a mezzo-soprano.

 - All the team members, including the founder, are self-taught musicians of different ages and background with a large percentage of women contributing to different songs.